Function Registration and Tracing

 \[ \begin{equation} \left[ \begin{array}{c} 10 \left( - x\left( t \right) + y\left( t \right) \right) \\ - y\left( t \right) + x\left( t \right) \left( 28 - z\left( t \right) \right) \\ - 2.6667 z\left( t \right) + x\left( t \right) y\left( t \right) \\ \end{array} \right] \end{equation} \]

 Note that what has been done here is that the imperative Julia code for the function lorenz has been transformed into a declarative symbolic graph.
-Importantly, the code of lorenz is transformed into an expression consisting only of primitive registered fucntions, things like * and -, which come pre-registered with Symbolics.jl This then allows for symbolic manipulation of the expressions, allowing things like simplification and operation reordering done on its generated expressions.
+Importantly, the code of lorenz is transformed into an expression consisting only of primitive registered functions, things like * and -, which come pre-registered with Symbolics.jl This then allows for symbolic manipulation of the expressions, allowing things like simplification and operation reordering done on its generated expressions.

 Utility and Scope of Tracing